hus201/mess-manager/README.md

 1. **Repository Management**: Repositories are cloned to `repos/<repo-name>` directories
 2. **Application Setup**: When you run `app setup`, it:
    - Clones any missing repositories linked to the application
+   - Creates the application directory in `MESS_APPLICATION_ROOT` (defaults to `applications/<app-name>/`)
+   - Executes the `pre-setup` script if defined
-   - Creates symbolic links in `applications/<app-name>/` pointing to the corresponding repositories
+   - Creates symbolic links in the application directory pointing to the corresponding repositories
+   - Executes the `post-setup` script if defined
-3. **Script Execution**: Scripts run in the application directory (`applications/<app-name>/`) where symlinks provide access to all linked repositories
+3. **Script Execution**: Scripts run in the application directory where symlinks provide access to all linked repositories
+   - Single string commands are executed directly
+   - Array of strings are executed in parallel as separate sub-processes
+4. **Git Command Delegation**: Git commands are delegated directly to the `git` CLI for each repository

 ## Error Handling